dsnezhkov/typhoon/README.md

 ### Methods of bringing assemblies across inspected network:

-1. Compile `.cs` code and have DLLs as embedded resources `/csc /resource:Ironpython.dll`
+1. Compile `.cs` code and have DLLs as embedded resources in your assemblies `/csc /resource:Ironpython.dll`

-2. Bring netmodules across inspected lines
+2. Bring modularized assemblies as netmodules.
+A Netmodule is an assembly without a manifest.
+Not identifiable or scannable as not executable.
+Complie to a product onsite.

 `csc -target:module payload.cs `
 `csc /netmodule:module`

 Also, see Examples\ComplileNetMod.py
-3. Possibly used .Net Download Cache
+3. Possibly use .Net Download Cache facilities

 `gacutul /ldl`

 (Location where it downloads):
  C:\Users\dimas\AppData\Local\assembly\dl3\

-You can modify. `yourexe.exe.config` file and point to remote DDL to fetch.
+You can modify. `yourexe.exe.config` file and point to remote DLL to fetch.

 Example: